EKarton/Photos-Drive/README.md

 ## Walkthrough

 Refer to [this doc](docs/walkthrough.md) for a detailed walkthrough.
 You can play around with the test app at <https://photosdrive-demo.netlify.app>.
-Here are a few example views:
+Here are a few examples of what it looks like:

 ![photos-list-page](docs/images/images-list-view.png)